Rome’s opera house has memorials to two tenors: Beniamino Gigli and Nicola Ugo Stame.

 Arrest and surveillance in the 1930s

-Nicola Stame refused to join the fascist party, although he knew that the penalty would be exile or imprisonment.
-In 1939, he was arrested at the opera house, whilst rehearsing the role of Calaf (the character who sings “Nessun Dorma”) in Puccini’s Turandot.
-He was imprisoned for several months for anti-fascist activity.
+Nicola Stame refused to join the fascist party, although he knew that the penalty could be exile or imprisonment.
+The fascist authorities watched him and arrested him in 1939 at Rome’s opera house, while he rehearsed the role of Calaf (the character who sings “Nessun Dorma”) in Puccini’s Turandot.
+They imprisoned him for several months for anti-fascist activity.

 World War II and Stame

-Stame had been recalled to the Italian Air Force and was in Rome when the German forces attacked in September 1943.
-He donned his uniform and went to the barracks, where he and his comrades commandeered a military vehicle full of weapons.
-They delivered them to the Italian fighters at Porta San Paolo, who were opposing the German invaders.
+Stame was allowed to rejoin the Italian Air Force and was in Rome when German forces attacked the city in September 1943.
+On hearing of the German approach, he immediately donned his uniform and hurried to the barracks, where he and his comrades commandeered a military vehicle full of weapons.
+They drove to Porta San Paolo and joined the Italian soldiers and citizens fighting the German invaders.

-Stame and his comrades joined the fighting and Stame suffered a minor wound but, once German victory was evident, Stame escaped and joined the “Bandiera Rossa” partisans outside of Rome.
+Once German victory was evident, Stame, who had suffered a minor wound, escaped and joined the “Bandiera Rossa” partisans outside of Rome.

 The Bandiera Rossa

 Stame commanded Zone I in the south of Rome for the Bandiera Rossa.
-His unit had more than thirty men, and the commanders of each zone formed a citizens’ committee.
-During the first months of the German occupation, his role meant that he made several forays into Rome, sometimes managing to see his wife and children, who lived in Via dei Volsci.
+His unit had more than thirty men and, during the first months of the German occupation, his role led him to make several clandestine forays into Rome.
+Sometimes, during these visits, he managed to see his wife and children, who lived in Via dei Volsci.

-There, he briefly shared a cell with a teenager called Claudio Pica.
-Pica was soon released and, after the war, became one of Italy’s most popular singers, under the name Claudio Villa.
-Sometimes known to his fans as “Reuccio”, he won the Sanremo song festival four times: in 1955, 1957, 1962 and 1967.
+In Via Tasso, he briefly shared a cell with a teenager called Claudio Pica.
+The Germans soon released Pica, who, after the war, became one of Italy’s most popular singers, using the name Claudio Villa.
+Often known to his fans as “Reuccio”, Villa won the Sanremo song festival four times: in 1955, 1957, 1962 and 1967.

 Trial and imprisonment

 After a summary trial in February 1944, Stame was convicted of partisan membership and imprisoned in the third wing of Regina Coeli prison.
-This was the wing controlled by the Germans and it housed partisans, resistance members and anti-fascist political prisoners.
-The conditions were grim and food scarce but Stame had not been sentenced to death and might have hoped to survive the German occupation.
+The Germans controlled this wing, which housed partisans, resistance members and anti-fascist political prisoners.
+The conditions were grim and food scarce but Stame had not been sentenced to death and he would have hoped to survive the German occupation.
 He was popular with the other prisoners and tried to keep up their spirits by singing, often arias from Tosca.

-The conflict in Rome between occupiers and resistance reached its height on 23 March 1944.
-One of the resistance groups hid a bomb in a dustcart in Via Rasella, waiting for the daily march past of the 2nd Battalion of the Bozen regiment.
-The bomb exploded, killing more than thirty German soldiers.
+In the city, the conflict between occupiers and resistance reached its height on 23 March 1944.
+The resistance hid a bomb in a dustcart and waited in Via Rasella for the daily march past of the 2nd Battalion of the Bozen regiment.
+The explosion killed more than thirty German soldiers.

-The German command sought revenge, ordering ten Italians to be killed for each German death.
-On 24 March 1944, Stame was one of more than three hundred Italians taken to the Ardeatine Caves, on the outskirts of Rome, and executed.
+The German command sought revenge and ordered that ten Italians would be killed for each German death.
+On 24 March 1944, the authorities rounded up more than three hundred Italians and crammed them into unmarked vehicles.
+Many were prisoners from Regina Coeli and Nicola Stame was amongst them.
+They were driven to the Ardeatine Caves on the outskirts of Rome and executed by the Gestapo.

 Nicola Stame’s family received a telegram from the SS, typed in German, notifying them of his death.